-Roll out the red carpet and call up Harry Winston—the Oscars are almost here!
-And while, sure, you may not actually be nominated (there’s always next year) or even invited to the actual show (again, always next year!), we went ahead and surmised what your Academy Award acceptance speech would be, based on your zodiac sign, because, we staunchly believe there’s always next year.
+Roll out the red carpet and call up Harry Winston—the Oscars are this Sunday, February 9!
+And while, sure, you may not actually be nominated (there’s always next year) or even invited to the actual show (again, always next year!), we went ahead and surmised what your Academy Award acceptance speech would be, based on your zodiac sign, because we staunchly believe there’s always next year.

 “There are so many people to thank—and I would absolutely love to—but I’m short on time and, let’s be honest: I got here mostly on my own.”

 “I had a whole speech prepared, but I’m really just in awe of this gorgeous statuette.
 It’s really shiny!
 Wow.
 I’m thinking it will look impeccable on my Steinway baby grand next to the Audemars Pigue.”

 “Where do I begin?
 I guess, well, I guess I’ll just start from the beginning of this incredible journey: I was born at stroke of midnight on a full moon.
 The weather was approximately 72 degrees with a barometric pressure of 29.2…

 [ 3 minutes later.]

 …You see, my mother’s birth plan did not involve an epidural—oh, wait why is the music playing?
 I’m not—”